 Our most fondly memorable image of the glamourous Angela Bowie is backstage on the night that her husband killed off Ziggy Stardust – July 3, 1973.
 In D.A.
-Pennebaker’s film of the final Ziggy concert, she vivaciously bursts into the dressing room sporting elegantly cropped blonde hair as Pierre Laroche is applying David Bowie’s makeup for the concert.
-Angie, acting out a scene in a starring role in her own private movie, boasts about her own makeup.
-When Pierre critiques her lip liner she replies with the air of a cheeky superstar, ‘I’m just a girl, what do I know about makeup!’
-Angie leaves the men to their task of primping as David shouts after her, ‘Go on star!’
+Pennebaker’s film of the final Ziggy concert, she vivaciously bursts into the dressing room sporting elegantly cropped blonde hair, as Pierre Laroche is applying David Bowie’s makeup for the now infamous concert.
+Angie acts out a scene in a starring role in her own private movie, proudly displaying her new lip liner.
+Pierre critiques her, and David jokingly responds, ‘You’re just a girl, what do you know about makeup?!’
+Angie leaves the men to their task of primping, as David shouts after her, ‘Go on star!’
 Then, with a ‘Bye bye, see you later!’ in a mock English accent, the wife of David Bowie floats out the door to greet and chat with his lookalike fans outside the Hammersmith Odeon.
 Some are even dressed as Angie!

 It was in fact Angela Barnett Jones, David Bowie’s former wife who liberated the shy young musician and gave him the push over the top that he needed.
 Angie introduced David to many unconventional people and ideas whose style and influence helped shape the various personae he soon adopted.
 She set up a safety net and a whirlwind of energy and creativity around him.
 Angie was the first to outfit David and his band the Spiders From Mars, designing and sewing all the costumes for his shows at the Roundhouse.
 The Hype’s Roundhouse debut is considered to be the very first night of Glam Rock.
 Marc Bolan was in the audience.
 Angie engineered David’s crucial management move from Ken Pitt to Tony Defries – and the rest is history!